Should UK Students Take a Gap Year Before Medicine?

 Low grades?
 No problem!

-For example, UCAT is only used by UK universities - medical schools in other countries will use different exams.
+For example, UCAT is only used by UK universities, while medical schools in other countries will use different exams.
 Some countries don’t have a dedicated exam for medical students at all, and instead, it’s up to each university to create its own tests.
-Consequently, some eschew tests entirely and do not require one for considering students.
+Consequently, some eschew tests entirely and do not require one to consider students.

 Tuition fees aren’t always high